This list is representative of the nature and number of electives offered each year.

 Professor Charles F. Wu

 The real estate mini-course is designed to provide an overview of the real estate industry and provide basic tools for analyzing real estate investments.
 It also touches on critical management issues like leasing, market analysis, and project finance.
 It is a general management course that blends quantitative and qualitative analysis.
 Cases are used in every class because they reflect the project oriented nature of the real estate industry as well as the personal and people oriented aspect of the business.
 Students often ask about the difference between the mini-course and the full course.
-While the full course allows students to look at a broader range of cases, build stronger skills and get first-hand experience with an actual development in Hanover, the mini-course tries to cover the basics that every manager and investor should know.
-There will be heavy emphasis on class participation by students.
+The full course allows students to look at a broader range of cases, build stronger skills and get first-hand experience with an actual development in Hanover.
+The mini-course tries to cover the basics that every manager and investor should know.
 Please note: Students may take either the fall-term Real Estate course or the winter-term Real Estate Mini course.
 Credit cannot be earned for both.

 STRUCTURING MERGERS & ACQUISITIONS (SMA)